-- One 1-hour virtual orientation
+- One hour virtual orientation

-- 2-3 hours of reading/activities monthly
+- Two to three hours of reading/activities monthly

-- Two day retreat in December
+- A two-day retreat in December

-In addition to the Community of Practice, Dr. O'Keefe will be visiting each Extension Unit to talk with program facilitators and community leaders to identify human-wildlife interactions for people of color including potential conflicts and beneficial species.
-From these visits, we will establish a group of around 10 community leaders to participate in a DEI Advisory Board for the Master Naturalist Program in 2022.
+During this first year, Dr. O'Keefe will be visiting Extension Units to talk with program facilitators and community leaders to discuss how people of color interact with wildlife and nature and to understand how the Master Naturalist program could better serve people from communities of color.
+From these visits, we will identify a group of 10 community leaders to participate in a DEI Advisory Board for the Master Naturalist Program in 2022.